(a) Differentiate between meristematic and permanent tissues in plants,

 (e) It is difficult to pull out the husk of a coconut tree.

-a) Meristamatic tissue cells divide continuously and have a prominent nucleus and dense cytoplasm.
-As they are diving continously they need not to store food or waste products hence they lack vacuoles.
+a) Meristematic tissue cells divide continuously and have a prominent nucleus and dense cytoplasm.
+As they are diving continuously they need not store food or waste products hence they lack vacuoles.

-b) Sclerenchyma doesn’t contain intercellular spaces because its cellwall is lignified.
-These are densely packed and provide protection to the plant and mechanical strength.
+b) Sclerenchyma doesn’t contain intercellular spaces because its cell wall is lignified.
+These are densely packed and protect the plant and mechanical strength.

-c) The cruncy and granular feeling upon chewing the pear fruit is because of sclerenchyma tissue.
+c) The crunchy and granular feeling upon chewing the pear fruit is because of sclerenchyma tissue.
 The sclerenchyma cells are of two types- fibres and sclereids.
-The sclereids give a crunchy feeling to the pear fruit because it provides support and hardens the tissue
+The sclereids give a crunchy feeling to the pear fruit because they provide support and harden the tissue

-d) The branches of a tree move and bend freely in high wind velocity because of the presence of collenchyma that adds the property of flexibility.
+d) The branches of a tree move and bend freely in high wind velocity because of the presence of collenchyma which adds the property of flexibility.

 e) It is difficult to pull out the husk of a coconut tree because it is made up of sclerenchyma tissues which are dead cells.
 This gives rigidity and stiffness.